creep3rcrafter/Mystic-Potions/README.md

     - Can be Powered up by mixing Redstone.
 - **Decay Potion**
     - Gives Mobs/Players the Wither Effect.
-    - Brewed by mixing a Awkward Potion with a Wither Skull
+    - Brewed by mixing an Awkward Potion with a Wither Skull
     - Can be Lengthened by mixing with Redstone.
     - Can be Powered up by mixing Glowstone.
 ### What they can be made into